Labels

 • first_mapping_count – number of elements in the first_mapping array

 • second_mapping – if you want the mapping from the positions of entries in second to the positions in result, this should be a pointer to an array containing second.count elements, to be filled by this function.
 Otherwise it should be a NULL pointer.
-If an entry in first is not used in result, the mapping will be set to -1.
+If an entry in second is not used in result, the mapping will be set to -1.

 • second_mapping_count – number of elements in the second_mapping array